rnnh/bioinfo-notebook/docs/cl_intro.md

 # Introduction to the command line

-This is an introduction to the command line in Ubuntu for absolute beginners.
+This is an introduction to the *UNIX (Mac/Linux)* command line for absolute beginners.
-It covers some commands and concepts that are widely used in the Linux command line.
+It covers some commands and concepts that are widely used in the UNIX command line.
-Examples are provided throughout. it is recommend that you try out commands as you read about them in your own Ubuntu system, as well as the exercise towards the end of the page.
+Examples are provided throughout.
+It is recommend that you try out commands as you read about them in your own UNIX system, as well as the exercise towards the end of the page.

-If you are not using Ubuntu, please see these pages with instructions on installing Ubuntu:
+If you are using Windows, please see these pages with instructions on installing Ubuntu (a UNIX operating system):

 - [Windows Subsystem for Linux (WSL, Windows only)](wsl.md)
 - [Using Ubuntu through a Virtual Machine (Mac or Windows)](ubuntu_virtualbox.md)